peter-mach/react-navigation-is-focused-hoc/README.md

 # react-navigation-is-focused-hoc [![npm version](https://badge.fury.io/js/react-navigation-is-focused-hoc.svg)](https://badge.fury.io/js/react-navigation-is-focused-hoc)

+## NOTE: Since React-Navigation v.2+ this package functionality was included into the core.

 ## Welcome React Navigation user seeking focus 😀

 This is a quick, ready to use solution using HOC to expose `props.isFocused`. **No Redux needed**